marekkubis/wquery/src/main/assembly/template/README.txt

   License Terms
   -------------

-  This software is provided under the terms of BSD-like license (see docs/licenses/wquery-LICENSE.txt).
+  This software is provided under the terms of a BSD-like license (see docs/licenses/wquery-LICENSE.txt).

   Third-party libraries
   ---------------------